for practice and inspiration

 “I really appreciate writing in community without the pressure of sharing or workshopping.
 For me, it’s most important to get my butt in the seat and keep it there, and this 90 minutes each week feels sacred and protected.”

 Andrea Caswell ‘s writing has been published widely in print and online.
 Her work appears or is forthcoming in Tampa Review, River Teeth, The Normal School, Columbia Journal, Atticus Review, and others.
 She holds a master’s from Harvard University and an MFA from the Bennington Writing Seminars.
 She’s a fiction editor for Cleaver Magazine, and is the founder of Lime Street Writers, a monthly workshop north of Boston.
-In 2019 her fiction was accepted to the Sewanee Writers’ Conference.
+In 2019 she was a fiction contributor at the Sewanee Writers’ Conference.
 A native of Los Angeles, Andrea now lives and teaches in Newburyport, Massachusetts.
 Contact her at www.andreacaswell.com.